atolle/RedisHelper/README.md

 # Redis Helper

+I was tired of querying and updating Redis via CLI, so I wrote Redis Helper.

 _NOTE: This app supports wildcard searches, which are performed via key scans.
 This should be used with caution in production environments containing a large number of keys, as Redis is single-threaded and key scans can cause bottlenecks._

 ## Usage